 Let’s face it – we all love doing the elements of driving we are good at.
 Be honest with your driving instructor about what you don’t feel so confident about and dedicate time to honing your skills in those areas.
 It’s important to communicate with your instructor so they can structure your lessons in ways that will benefit you.
 So, if the mere thought of bay parking makes you sweat, head to your nearest quiet supermarket and get some practice in.
 Facing up to your weak spots will turn them into your strengths and help you feel more in control.
 This helpful guide also highlights the most common reasons why people fail their driving test.

 The Royal Automobile Club (RAC) suggests the average learner requires around 45 hours of driving lessons and 20 hours of additional practice to pass their driving test.
 Work out how you can fit more practice time into your schedule.
 Getting out and about more often will help you feel more confident behind the wheel and cope better with any hazards that arise.

 If there’s someone in your life who is aged 23 or over, and has held a full UK or EU driving licence for a minimum of three years, who is willing to be your accompanying driver, you can rent a dual control car from us.
 They are available from only £12 per hour, so no expensive insurance costs to contend with.
-Young Scot Card holders can get two hours’ dual control hire for the price of one, too.
+Young Scot Card holders can get two hours’ dual control hire for the price of one on weekdays, too.
 Bargain!
-Find out more here..Back to Latest News
+Find out more here.Back to Latest News